Dingola/CommonLib/README.md

 <br>

 ### Environment Variables
-* _No environment variables are required for this template at the moment._
+* _No environment variables are required for this library at the moment._
 <br><br><br>

 ## [Supported Platforms]